phil-opp/blog_os/blog/post/double-faults.md

 date = "2016-11-08"
 +++

 In this post we explore double faults in detail.
-We also set up an Interrupt Stack Table to catch double faults on a separate kernel stack.
-This way, we will be able to completely avoid triple faults in the future, even on kernel stack overflow.
+We also set up an _Interrupt Stack Table_ to catch double faults on a separate kernel stack.
+This way, we can completely prevent triple faults, even on kernel stack overflow.

 <!--more--><aside id="toc"></aside>